hanabi/hanabi.github.io/Reference.md

 <br />

-## Level 2 - Intermediate Strategies
+## Level 2 - General Principles

+The other sections in this document contain lists of special "moves", but this section is contains general principles.
+We refer to them in post-game reviews when thinking about the game.

 ### Trash